dialect-map/dialect-map-ui/README.md

 ## Docker
-There is a `Makefile` to perform both Docker `build` and `push` operations.

-The project is currently designed to be deployed in the _DS3-Dialect-Map_ GCP project, so the initial step involve using [gcloud][docs-gcloud-cli] CLI tool to log in with GCP:
+The project is currently designed to be deployed in a Google Cloud Platform project, so the initial step involves using [gcloud][docs-gcloud-cli] CLI tool to log into it:

 ```shell
 gcloud login
 gcloud auth configure-docker
 ```

-To build the image:
+To build a Docker image out of the project:

 ```shell
 make docker-build
 ```

-To push the image to the GCP registry:
+To push a Docker image to the GCP registry:

 ```shell
 export GCP_PROJECT="ds3-dialect-map"